COLGATE TOTAL® TOOTHPASTE WITH TRICLOSAN: THE TRUSTED CHOICE OF DENTAL PROFESSIONALS

-Colgate Total® has been the trusted choice for healthy teeth and gums for more than 15 years.
-It’s the brand used and recommended most by dentists and hygienists.
+Colgate Total®toothpaste has been the trusted choice for healthy teeth and gums for more than 20 years.
+Worldwide, it’s the brand recommended most by dentists, and in the US it's the brand used and recommended most often by dentists and hygienists.

-Colgate Total® toothpaste is uniquely formulated with 0.3% of the antibacterial ingredient triclosan.
-It is retained in the oral cavity 12 hours after brushing the teeth and has been clinically proven to prolong the control of the oral bacteria that form plaque and can cause gingivitis, calculus, and oral malodor.
+Colgate Total® is uniquely formulated with 0.3% of the antibacterial ingredient triclosan.
+It is retained in the oral cavity for 12 hours after brushing prolonging the control of the oral bacteria that form plaque and can cause gingivitis, calculus, and oral malodor.

 Additionally, only Colgate Total® toothpaste provides both antibacterial protection and direct anti-inflammatory action, which is notable given the importance of good oral health and the emerging scientific research associating oral health with overall health.